 Great Lakes Piping Plovers

 Since 1986 when the Great Lakes Piping Plover (GLPIPL) population was listed as federally endangered under the U.S. Endangered Species Act (ESA), a team of agencies, organizations and individuals have worked together to bring them back from the brink of extirpation.
 Historically, approximately 500 - 800 piping plover pairs nested throughout the Great Lakes but by 1990 had declined to about a dozen pairs, all in Northern Michigan.
 By 2000, the breeding population increased to 30 nesting pairs.
-In 2015 and 2016, there were 75 nests - a record high since Piping Plovers were listed under the ESA.
+In 2015 and 2016, there were 75 nests - a record high since Piping Plovers were listed under the ESA, though the population has dropped slightly in 2019 and 2020 due mostly to high water and storm events.

-Several actions on the part of the Great lakes Piping Plover Conservation Team have contributed to the increase in Piping Plover breeding success: Frequent nest monitoring, non-breeding-season observers, habitat protection, salvage captive-rearing, predator control, banding and research have all played roles.
+Several actions on the part of the Great lakes Piping Plover Conservation Team have contributed to the increase in Piping Plover breeding success: Frequent nest monitoring, protecting nests with exclosures, non-breeding-season observers, habitat protection, salvage captive-rearing, predator control, banding and research have all played roles in increasing protection of Piping Plovers.